 Sarah Elizabeth Lindsey Farr, her husband Samuel Farr and two of their children William Henry and Iva Belle Farr.
 This picture was taken in 1877 or 1878.
 The Farr’s lived on a farm near Ipava, Illinois.

-Samuel was a farmer by occupation.
-His descendants all referred to him as “Sammy Dad” Farr.
-“Now I’ve no idea why we all called him Sammy Dad but we did.
+Samuel spent his life as a farmer, and among his descendants he was affectionately known as “Sammy Dad” Farr.
+His granddaughter Goldie Farr Predmore, at age ninety-two, remembered him vividly: “Now I’ve no idea why we all called him Sammy Dad, but we did.
 I expect that was the way he wanted it.
-He was different as day and night from William Henry (his son).
+He was different as day and night from William Henry [his son].
 When he got up in the morning he would go out on the front porch and yell at the top of his voice.
 He was an outgoing man.
 He was a farmer also, until he got where he couldn’t work.
 He married twice.
 He had several brothers but they drifted apart and I don’t know where all they went to.”
-Goldie Farr Predmore, (Granddaughter, age 92).

 Samuel Farr – His nickname was Sammy Dad.